 As a result, you as the plaintiff must prepare, as the Marines say, to: “Be the Best that You Can Be.”
 To do that, follow the guidelines below, and read the explanations:

-An insurance company pays you on your bodily injuries and those injuries effect on your life.
+An insurance company pays you for your bodily injuries and those injuries effect on your life.
 They are suspicious of all plaintiffs, and you need to paint the most accurate picture of what is ailing you in order to get the most money.

 - Get medical treatment as soon as possible: I have clients that don’t see a doctor for five weeks following an accident, because they claim they were busy at work.
 An insurance defense attorney will say “how badly hurt could you have been hurt if you waited that long for treatment?”